hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 This project follows a **layered data platform architecture**, governed by an explicit architecture and data lineage specification.

-**Raw Data → Data Foundation → Data Warehouse → Analytics → Forecasting → Insights**
+**Raw Data → Data Foundation → Data Warehouse → Analytics → Dashboard → Forecasting → Insights**

 Each layer has a clear responsibility and strict separation of concerns.